Liver hemangioma

 Treatment

-If your liver hemangioma is small and doesn't cause any signs or symptoms, you won't need treatment.
-In most cases a liver hemangioma will never grow and will never cause problems.
-Your doctor may schedule follow-up exams to check your liver hemangioma periodically for growth if the hemangioma is large.
+If your liver hemangioma is small and doesn't cause any symptoms, you likely won't need treatment.
+In most people, liver hemangiomas do not grow or cause symptoms.
+You may be scheduled for occasional follow-up exams to see if your liver hemangioma is growing.

 Liver hemangioma treatment depends on the location and size of the hemangioma, whether you have more than one hemangioma, your overall health, and your preferences.